 However, most stories rarely introduce their protagonists so readily, and it’s much more likely that the narrative point of view will develop alongside the story.

-Finally, some narrators are entirely absent from the narrative.
-In other words, no single person is named as the storyteller: they are an unnamed, probably-unbiased viewer, relaying the story from the third person point of view.
+Some narrators are entirely absent from the narrative.
+In other words, no single person is named as the storyteller: they are an unnamed, maybe unbiased viewer, relaying the story from the third person point of view.

 Classic novels told by a distant narrator include Childhood’s End by Arthur C. Clarke, For Whom the Bell Tolls by Ernest Hemingway, and To Kill a Mockingbird by Harper Lee.